Private Lessons at Music Center

 Through one-on-one study, a music student receives complete attention in their lesson.
 However, beyond the weekly repetition of being asked to perform tasks, listen, and answer questions is the great strength of private lessons; the student is working with a teacher/mentor who helps guide their musical life.
 At Music Center, we believe the best learning happens through weekly private lessons.
 Students taking traditional lessons have the opportunity to enroll in The Royal Conservatory Certificate Program, a comprehensive and effectively sequenced program of music study and assessment.

-Students develop musical skills as they advance through the carefully laid out Suzuki repertoire for their instrument.
-Early pieces are learned by ear and played together in group classes and recitals.
-A combination of weekly Suzuki lessons and weekly or bi-monthly group classes leads students to success.
-Suzuki students often begin taking lessons at 3 or 4 years of age.
+When you participate in Suzuki Academy, students will develop musical skills as they advance through the carefully laid out Suzuki repertoire for their instrument.
+Suzuki students often begin taking lessons at 3 or 4 years of age, with a parent or guardian engaging in weekly lessons and directing daily practice at home.

 The Details